trofi/trofi.github.io.gen/posts/299-maximum-argument-count-on-linux-and-in-gcc.md

 build inputs).

-Ideally I would like to be able to pass a lot more options without hitting the arguments limit (10x?
-100x?).
+Ideally I would like to be able to pass a lot more options without hitting the arguments limit (10x more?
+100x more?).
 Luckily `gcc` and other tools like `ld` do support a way to pass many options indirectly via response
 files: